 When probiotics are given to babies regularly, studies show that they can also help improve bowel movements and keep digestive ailments like constipation and diarrhea at bay.

-Studies suggest that probiotics help treat digestive conditions like inflammatory bowel disease and gastroenteritis diarrhea.
-(5)
+Studies suggest that probiotics help with digestive conditions like inflammatory bowel disease and gastroenteritis diarrhea.
+(5) The benefits of probiotics are cumulative; meaning they work best as they are regularly repopulated on a daily basis.

 A JAMA Pediatrics study postulates that infants who are given probiotics within the first three months of birth have a better chance of sidestepping issues like colic, acid reflux, and constipation.
 (6)